Sajal1coder/Groww-assignment/README.md

 ## 🙏 Acknowledgments

-- **Alpha Vantage** for providing financial data API
+- **JSONPlaceholder** for providing free testing APIs
 - **Vercel** for hosting and deployment platform
 - **Next.js Team** for the amazing React framework
 - **Tailwind CSS** for the utility-first CSS framework
+- **Recharts** for beautiful data visualization components

 ## 📞 Support

 For support and questions:
 - Create an issue in the GitHub repository
 - Check the documentation for common solutions
-- Review the API documentation for data-related questions
+- Test with the provided example APIs to verify functionality

 ---

-Built with ❤️ for the finance community
+Built with ❤️ for the developer community